harharkh/sb_desc/README.md

 possible.
 At the time of this writing there do not seem to be any other obvious algorithmic enhancements available in the literature, the programming language (C) does not use a runtime or garbage collector, and calls to efficient linear algebra libraries (CBLAS) are made wherever possible.
-The result is roughly an order of magnitude faster than the equivalent MATLAB code.

 For a small speedup, you could comment out the four defines in `src/safety.h` before compiling the source.
 These control various runtime checks in the linear